21 Apr Lockdown Home Maintenance Projects: Drainage, Roof & Damp Checklists

 *Only examine the outside of your roof if it is safe to do so – otherwise call a professional to carry out a roof inspection for you.

 – Are the tiles in good condition?
 Get any damaged tiles replaced to avoid leaks and structural damage.

 – Do you have algae, moss, mould or even plants growing on your roof?
 This can cause premature deterioration of the tiles.

 – If you have a flat roof, check for puddles of water after rainfall.
 This suggests that drainage from the roof is not working properly.
-The standing water will damage the roof if the problem is not fixed, so arrange for repairs as soon as COVID-19 allows.
+The standing water can damage the roof if the problem is not fixed, so arrange for repairs as soon as possible.